soliditydeveloper/shareringwallet.com/README.md

 2. Private key - it provides access to your funds.
 Keep it secret.
 3. Mnemonic phrase - it provides access to your funds.
 Keep it secret.

+### Coming in next version
+Wallet imports - generate your address by using your private key or mnemonic phrase.

 ### Build Setup
 The wallet generator app is developed with Vue framework (NuxtJS).
 You are able to download the project and run it on your own local offline machine.
 Please make sure you have the latest version of NodeJS installed.
 If you previously had NuxtJS  installed on your machine globally, please make sure you have the latest version before you execute build commands.
 ``` bash